 I’ve been to many botanical gardens but Terra Nostra Park is one of the most exquisite collections of plants from all over the world I have seen.
 I’m not a doctor, but I’m pretty sure a stroll here has anti-anxiety and relaxing properties.
 They even got different recommended itineraries for each time of the year.

 Apart from glorious Jurassic ferns, lush plants, and majestic trees, there are also several outdoor small thermal pools of iron-enriched orange water to take a dip.
-However, if you prefer a less exclusive version of a human soup in Furnas, see Poça Dona Beija (next section).
+For a similar but more crowded experience, head to Poça Dona Beija.

 Pick a cloudy/rainy day to visit the pools.
 Bathing in 39 Celsius degrees, water when it’s hot and humid outside doesn’t sound appealing, does it?
 And last but not least: bring dark-colored swimwear that is NOT your favorite swim outfit.